justinhj/fp-starter-pack.g8/src/main/g8/README.md

-# Scala functional programming starter pack
+# Your amazing project

-TODO
+TODO Write your amazing project README